MarioWindsor/vaswani-website/projects/victoria.md

   background: /media/uploads/victoria_WhatsApp-Image-2021-10-19-at-16.35.53-1.jpeg
 overview:
   heading: The Prestige of Victoria Road
-  sub-heading: Located on Xavier Layout, Vaswani Victoria is a landmark
-    destination offering a strategic advantage
+  sub-heading: Vaswani Victoria is a landmark destination offering a strategic advantage
-  description: Your business belongs in the heart of Bangalore, Vaswani Victoria
+  description: Your business belongs in the heart of Bengaluru, Vaswani Victoria
     offers spacious and skillfully designed commercial office spaces.
 With its warm sense of CBD and only moments to shops, eateries, and transport the property provides all the elements for comfortable office space for